Citizen scientists out of options to rescue old NASA satellite

-CAPE CANAVERAL Fla.
-A valiant effort to put a defunct NASA science satellite back to work came to a disappointing end this week after the 36-year-old spacecraft’s propulsion system failed, project organizers said.
+CAPE CANAVERAL, Fla., July 10 A valiant effort to put a defunct NASA science satellite back to work came to a disappointing end this week after the 36-year-old spacecraft's propulsion system failed, project organizers said.

 An ad hoc team of engineers and scientists won permission from NASA to try to take control of the International Sun-Earth Explorer-3, or ISEE-3.
 The spacecraft was launched in 1978 to study the solar wind, a continuous stream of charged particles flowing from the sun.